 A. Mixed Input Mode: Pull and hold the front trigger on your drawing hand and move the controller freely in space.

 B. Point Mode: Pull and release the front trigger to start creating the stroke.
 Move the controller in space and pull and release the front trigger to add points of the stroke.
 The stroke will change based on points locations.
-To end creating the stroke in this mode, pull the front trigger on the non-drawing hand controller.
+To end creating the stroke in this mode, pull the front trigger or click the Blue button on the non-drawing hand controller.

 C. Projection Mode: Use to sketch on existing surfaces.
 When in this mode, your cursor will turn into a laser pointer.
 Aim at a surface and pull the front trigger on your drawing hand controller to start sketching on the top of the surface.
 Strokes created on top of the surface will retain the profile of the surface.